 DANIS ROSE of Dublin, Ireland, is among the most distinguished textual scholars of James Joyce’s works.
 He is co-editor with John O’Hanlon of the critically-established restored editions of Finnegans Wake and the forthcoming 1922 Ulysses.
 His publications include Ulysses: A New Reader’s Edition; The Textual Diaries of James Joyce; Understanding Finnegans Wake; and The James Joyce Archive: Vols.
 28-63.
 He is currently completing a critical biography entitled James Joyce: The Cost of Fame.
 He is also co-author, with O’Hanlon, of Love & Curiosity: the Cosmos.

-SEAMUS DEANE, poet, novelist, and Professor of English and Irish Studies at University of Notre Dame, is a member of Aosdána and of the Royal Irish Academy, a founding director of the Field Day Theatre Company, and General Editor of the Field Day Anthology of Irish Writing and the Penguin Joyce.
-He is the author of several books of poetry, the acclaimed novel Reading in the Dark, and very many studies in literary criticism.
-He was born in Derry, educated at Queen’s College and Cambridge University, and resides in Dublin.
+SEAMUS DEANE, the late poet, novelist, and Professor of English and Irish Studies at University of Notre Dame, was a member of Aosdána and of the Royal Irish Academy, a founding director of the Field Day Theatre Company, and General Editor of the Field Day Anthology of Irish Writing and the Penguin Joyce.
+He authored of several books of poetry, the acclaimed novel Reading in the Dark, and very many studies in literary criticism.
+He was born in Derry, educated at Queen’s College and Cambridge University, and settled in Dublin.

 MICHAEL CAINE is a book artist: printmaker, typographer, and letterpress printer.
 Under a variety of pseudonyms he has designed, illustrated and produced over 50 livres d’artiste, including works by Beckett, Crevel, Lorca, Neruda, Pound, and two works by Joyce (The Cats of Copenhagen and Finn’s Hotel).
 Based in Paris since 1990, he has created, set and handprinted over 130 commissioned works for the ‘crème de la crème’ of the European bibliophile circle, film directors, and restaurateurs.